BonsonW/slorado/docs/cuda-build.md

 ## Advanced building options

-- By default it is assumed that you have CUDA on the standard location (`/usr/local/cuda/`).
-Otherwise, you can specify the path manually as:
+- By default it is assumed that you have CUDA on the standard system location (`/usr/local/cuda/`).
+There should be the `nvcc` compiler at `/usr/local/cuda/bin/nvcc`.
+The library files (.a files) should be present under `/usr/local/cuda/lib64/`.
+If the CUDA location is different, you can specify the path manually as:
    ```
-   make cuda=1 CUDA_LIB=/path/to/cuda/library/
+   make cuda=1 CUDA_LIB=/path/to/cuda/
    ```
-   Make sure you have `/path/to/cuda/library/bin/nvcc` and `/path/to/cuda/library/lib64`.
+   Make sure you have `nvcc` at `/path/to/cuda/bin/nvcc` and library files at `/path/to/cuda/lib64`.

-- For CUDA you can provide the architecture as `make cuda=1 CUDA_ARCH=-arch=sm_xy`
+- You can provide the CUDA architecture as `make cuda=1 CUDA_ARCH=-arch=sm_xy`

 - Custom libtorch path:
     ```